sooryansatheesh/sooryansatheesh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently a graduate student at UC Berkeley in Information Management and Systems, graduating in May 2024.
+- 🔭 I’m  a graduate from UC Berkeley in Information Management and Systems, graduated in May 2024.
 - 🌱 I’m learning Analytics & Machine Learning.
 - 👯 I’m looking to collaborate on cool ML/DL projects.
 - Check out my website  <a href="https://sooryansatheesh.github.io/">here</a>